liamkyoung/WittnerWollmanGroup/README-setup.md

 - DO NOT SET `NODE=development` when building for production!!!!!
 - DO Set `NODE_ENV=development`, can cause csp errors
 - for prod, docker needs to have lkycode.com
+- use yarn only for building -- npm can cause versioning errors between drizzle orm and payload

 ### NGINX Configuration
 ```server {